Duroktar/what-src/packages/what-src-plugin-babel/README.md

 #### - productionMode: [boolean]
   - Set 'true' to enable running what-src in production mode (default: `false`)
+#### - enableXkcdMode: [boolean]
+  - Set `true` to enable the click tracking feature and have your clicks (and everyone else's if `useRemote` is also used) count towards the total time saved number displayed on the [website](https://duroktar.github.io/what-src/) (default: `false`)
 #### - useRemote: [boolean]
   - Set 'true' to enable remote mode which creates links to the source code on github (default: `false`)
-> Note: This requires your code to be in a .git versioned directory based on the current branch at the time the code is compiled by babel .
+  > Note: This requires your code to be in a valid `.git` directory.
+The generated
+  > url will be based on the current branch at the time the code is compiled by
+  > babel .
 #### - serverUrl: [string]
   - The full URL of the running @what-src/express server (default: `http://localhost:8018/__what_src`)
 #### - dataTag: [string]